AMD is edging closer to breaking NVIDIA's graphic dominance

 However, all we saw from AMD at CES 2019 in terms of gaming laptops were ASUS' TUF laptops with Ryzen 5 CPUs and Radeon RX 560 discrete graphics.
 The company is supposed to start shipping more mobile GPUs soon, but until then, it's been all NVIDIA, all the time.

-The Radeon VII doesn't have the AI tricks and ray-tracing of its NVIDIA counterpart, however.
+The Radeon VII doesn't have the AI tricks and ray tracing of its NVIDIA counterpart, however.
 While that doesn't impact gamers much yet, AMD has acknowledged that it will become an important feature.
-Ray-tracing is "deep in development, and that development is concurrent between hardware and software," said CEO Lisa Su.
+Ray tracing is "deep in development, and that development is concurrent between hardware and software," said CEO Lisa Su.
 "The consumer doesn't see a lot of benefit today because the other parts of the ecosystem are not ready."

 What this means for gamers

-It's encouraging to see that for once, AMD is actually ahead of NVIDIA with its 7-nanometer chip technology, at least in terms of transistor density.
-Given how NVIDIA significantly ramped its RTX pricing over the previous-generation GTX tech (the RTX 2060 starts at $345, while the GTX 1060 first hit the market at $100 less), anything that forces it to compete is a good thing.
+It's encouraging to see that for once, AMD is actually ahead of NVIDIA with its seven-nanometer chip technology, at least in terms of transistor density.
+Given how NVIDIA significantly ramped its RTX pricing over the previous-generation GTX tech (the RTX 2060 starts at $345 while the GTX 1060 first hit the market at $100 less), anything that forces it to compete is a good thing.

 The Radeon VII appears to stack up well to the RTX 2080 in terms of raw horsepower.
-Many gamers might prefer to pay $100 extra for the latter card, however, to get the ray-tracing and anti-aliasing performance.
+Many gamers might prefer to pay $100 extra for the latter card, however, to get the ray tracing and anti-aliasing performance.
 If AMD's card does eat into its sales, NVIDIA has room to discount, and a price war between the companies would be great for buyers.
-AMD likely won't have a long time to stay ahead in the nanometer race, as NVIDIA is expected to switch its next-gen production to a 7-nanometer process (both companies' chips are built by TSMC).
+AMD likely won't have a long time to stay ahead in the nanometer race, as NVIDIA is expected to switch soon to a seven-nanometer process (both companies' chips are built by TSMC).

 The problem, though, is that the market is starting to get fragmented.
-In an effort to tighten its grip, NVIDIA is placing more emphasis on exclusive feature like ray-tracing, DLSS and G-SYNC.
+In an effort to tighten its grip, NVIDIA is placing more emphasis on exclusive feature like ray tracing, DLSS and G-SYNC.
 At the same time, it's de-emphasizing benefits where AMD can compete directly, like higher TFLOPs and memory bandwidth.
-AMD's own ray-tracing features, when they arrive, will likely be limited to its own cards, too.
-That means that both consumers and game designers need to choose between one ecosystem or another.
+AMD's own ray-tracing features, when they arrive, will likely be limited to its own cards too.
+That means that both consumers and game designers need to choose between one ecosystem or the other.

-Both companies are competing for a smaller chunk of the graphics pie, now that the bottom has fallen out of the crypto-currency market.
-PC gamers are likely still feeling burned by the whole Bitcoin era, which saw graphics card prices skyrocket in price.
+Both companies are competing for a smaller chunk of the graphics pie, now that the bottom has fallen out of the cryptocurrency market.
+PC gamers are likely still feeling burned by the whole Bitcoin era, which saw graphics-card prices skyrocket.
 Both companies, particularly market leader NVIDIA, should be laying out the red carpet to try to drum up consumer enthusiasm.
-Instead, the new era of ray-tracing and AI powered graphics might leave everyone more confused (and abused) than ever.
+Instead, the new era of ray tracing and AI powered graphics might leave everyone more confused (and abused) than ever.